-Over the past two months, we have begun to gradually re-open sectors of our economy that present a higher risk of COVID-19 transmission.
-In consultation with public health and occupational safety experts, we have implemented this re-opening in a safe and science-driven manner.
-Nonetheless, the science and experience of other states show that increased social interaction will lead to an increased presence of the virus in our communities and increased demands on our health care system.
-Indeed, other states that had relaxed pandemic-related restrictions have recently seen dramatic outbreaks of the virus and have needed to reinstate restrictions.
+Thanks to Minnesotans' compliance with previous executive orders, we have reopened most sectors of our economy.
+In consultation with public health and occupational safety experts, we have implemented science-driven protections to keep our citizens safe and our businesses open.
+Nonetheless, the science and experience of other states show that increased social interaction leads to an increased presence of the virus in our communities and increased demands on our health care system.
+Indeed, other states that relaxed pandemic-related restrictions too quickly saw dramatic outbreaks of the virus and needed to reinstate restrictions.
 To avoid the fate of those other states, we continue to need statewide coordination and resources to fight the pandemic.
 The State Emergency Operations Center provides ongoing support to local governments, and-as the appropriation of significant public funds to fight the pandemic plainly shows-local resources continue to be inadequate to address the threat.